 The Group is funded by both equity and debt, with the debt provided through a £50 million Acquisition Facility pursuant to a loan agreement with The Royal Bank of Scotland which expires on 10 June 2017.
-As at 30 September 2014, the latest practicable date prior to the publication of this document, £8,2323,062 of the Acquisition Facility was drawn down and the Group's borrowings represent approximately 5.57 per cent, of the Gross Asset Value.
+As at 23 October 2015, the latest practicable date prior to the publication of this document, £32.8 million of the Acquisition Facility was drawn down and the Group's borrowings, together with other structural debt, represented approximately 14.43 per cent, of the Gross Asset Value (calculated as at 30 September 2015).